-The San Juan Islands offer a stunning year-round escape near the Canadian border, each with its own charm ~ The quaint town of Friday Harbor on San Juan Island, forested peaks on Orcas, and laid-back cycling on Lopez.
-With resident orca pods, rich history, and scenic towns, it’s a quintessential Pacific Northwest getaway.
-Arrive by ferry, seaplane, or private boat, but for the full experience, book ahead with Kenmore Air and stay at Roche Harbor Resort.
+The San Juan Islands offer a stunning year-round escape near the Canadian border, each island with its own charm.
+The lively town of Friday Harbor on San Juan Island, forested peaks on Orcas Island, and laid-back cycling vibe on Lopez Island.
+Resident orca pods and rich history make for a quintessential Pacific Northwest getaway.
+Arrive by ferry, seaplane, or private boat, and for the full experience, book ahead with Kenmore Air and stay at Roche Harbor Resort.

 Sequim, Washington known as the "Lavender Capital of North America.” sits in the Olympic rain shadow and is one of Western Washington’s sunniest spots.
 Known for its summer lavender fields, charming downtown, fresh seafood, and relaxed pace, it’s a peaceful retreat with true Northwest character.

 Suquamish, Washington is nestled between Bainbridge Island and Kingston on Port Madison’s quiet shores is rich in history and heritage.
 Home to Chief Seattle’s gravesite and Old Man House Beach, this peaceful village offers a glimpse of the old Pacific Northwest.
-Enjoy the public dock, a meal at Sully’s, and the quiet beauty of a place where culture and nature meet.
+Walk the public dock and feel a place where culture and nature meet.
 Tribal History Museum.

-Whidbey Island: The cooler, brisk winter months bring shorter ferry lines, quieter campgrounds, and a better chance to see resident orca pods, majestic bald eagles, and local harbor porpoises.
-Whether it’s a private pebble beach, the thrill of watching a storm roll in, a mossy forest hike, or an evening fire, Whidbey Island and Deception Pass are our honorable mention winter destinations.
+Whidbey Island: The cooler, brisk winter months bring shorter ferry lines, quieter hotels and a better chance to see resident orca pods.
+Whether it’s a private pebble beach, watching a storm roll in or an evening fire, Whidbey Island and Deception Pass are our honorable mention winter destinations.

 Gig Harbor is an hour from Seattle, across the Tacoma Narrows Bridge.
 A scenic maritime town known as the Gateway to the Olympic Peninsula.
 Enjoy waterfront dining, local inns, hillside parks, and a charming historic downtown filled with galleries, shops, and coastal beauty.
-Our suggested go-to establishments include the Gig Harbor Wine Company, Dead Man Kayak Rentals, the Waterfront Inn or simply find any bench and watch a peaceful sunset.
+Stay at the Waterfront Inn or simply find any bench and watch the sun go down.